Travel Guide to Yambol Bulgaria

 - Geographic Coordinates: 42° 28′ North, 26° 30′ East

 Archaeological discoveries help date Yambol back to 6,000 B.C.
 Though not much is known about this time, there is proof that the area was inhabited then.
 The Thracian settlement known as Kabile is in Yambol.
-This nature preserve is believed to be the region's most prosperous political, economical, and religious centre from B.C.
+This nature preserve is believed to be the region’s most prosperous political, economic, and religious center from B.C.

 Real evidence of the city’s beginnings comes when Roman Emperor Diocletian built his fortress/castle called Diospolis.
 Yambol sprang from the castle’s ruins.

 Many restored historical sites in Yambol are open to visitors.
 The Esky Djamia Mosque and Bezisten, a covered bazaar restored in the 1970s, are two of them.

 Saint Georgi Church dates back to the 18th century.
 The architecture, especially the iconostasis, is not to be missed!